 - Have a minimum of 12 months’ post registration nursing experience including a minimum of 6 months perioperative instrument/circulating nursing experience.

 - Have completed all SVH/SVPH mandatory training requirements

-- Have positive appraisal from current employer
+- Have support and positive appraisal from your current employer

 Desirable criteria for the Clinical course include that registered nurses should: